Feeling thirsty? Visit The Baiting House - just five minutes walk from our lodges Visit the website

 Food & Drink

 The Lodges allow you to spend an entire week enjoying the countryside and catering for yourself if you wish.
-There's a fully-equipped kitchen, a BBQ on your patio and plenty of great farmers shops and delis in the nearby towns and villages.
-But you're also only moments away from The Baiting House, which is listed in both The Good Food Guide and The Good Pub Guide.
+There's a fully-equipped kitchen, a BBQ on your patio (from May to September) and plenty of great farmers shops and delis in the nearby towns and villages.
+But you're also only moments away from The Baiting House.

 The food at the Baiting House has already won critical acclaim, with 2 AA Rosettes for culinary excellence.
 We take full advantage of the amazing variety of quality produce available from all around us – wherever possible here in the Teme Valley, but also from our neighbours in the counties of Herefordshire and Worcestershire.